There is history and mythology abounding throughout Greece, and the exotic Greek islands of Lichadonisia are no exception.

 The other isles are just as enchanting and are travel destinations for divers to explore nearby shipwrecks as well as all other vacationers.

-All seven isles are ideal day-trips with private boat services regularly traveling from the mainland.
+All seven isles make for ideal day-trips with private boat services regularly traveling from the mainland.